 I spent another day in the Intensive Care Unit and then a third day in a regular hospital room.
 As the drugs wore off, my experience changed from happy-la-la-world to misery.
 I was incredibly grateful to the competent, caring medical staff.
 However, I couldn’t wait to get away from what seemed like constant needles in me.

 Diabetes is measured with an A1C blood test.
 Normal is under 5.7, and mine was 10.3.
 My doctor tried to send me home with insulin, but I refused.
 I remember reading about people who controlled their type 2 diabetes by eating well and exercising.
-(It turns out it’s HARD, and I had/have A LOT to learn.)
+(It turns out it’s HARD to wade through information to find truth; and I had/have A LOT to learn.)
 I accepted some oral medications (Glipizide 5mg/day and Metformin 1700mg/day), but with the intent to wean off of it.
 I went home with a large bag full of medicine and a blood glucose meter kit for testing my blood sugar level twice a day.

 The question now was HOW to get myself healthy again.
 My discharge papers specifically told me to “continue eating what you’re already eating, with an eye toward healthier choices.”
 What is considered healthy for a diabetic?
 The next few weeks held a bumpy, emotional ride.
 I did research several hours every day.
 I joined discussion groups on the Internet.
 I also questioned my lifestyle.
 What caused this to happen?
 Should I stop my hotel-living, travelling lifestyle?
 Do I need my own kitchen to truly eat healthy?